Tranquility2/xpInfo/README.md

 ## Key Features

-- **📊 Stats Frame** - XP tracking, progression metrics, and time estimates
+- 📊 Stats Frame - XP tracking, progression metrics, and time estimates
-- **📈 Level Graph** - Visual timeline of your leveling progress
+- 📈 Level Graph - Visual timeline of your leveling progress
-- **⚡ XP Bar** - Standalone movable XP bar with detailed tooltips
+- ⚡ XP Bar - Standalone movable XP bar with detailed tooltips
-- **🗺️ Minimap Icon** - Quick access to all features
+- 🗺️ Minimap Icon - Quick access to all features
-- **🧮 Smart Calculations** - Linear regression for accurate time predictions
+- 🧮 Recent Rate Estimation - Time-to-max-level is now calculated using your recent leveling pace (last 5 snapshots), for more realistic and responsive predictions
-- **📱 Data Management** - Historical snapshots and progression analysis
+- 📱 Data Management - Historical snapshots and progression analysis

 ## Quick Start